jjhw/llama.openvino/README.md

 # llama_openvino
-This sample shows how to implement llama-7b-hf with OpenVINO runtime.
+This sample shows how to implement a llama-based model with OpenVINO runtime.

 ## How to run it?
 1. Install the requirements: